 Ascutney Substation Project

-Vermont Electric Power Company (VELCO) is proposing to construct a substation east of the existing substation in Weathersfield, Vermont, to provide a redundant path and additional capacity to deliver power to this area.
+In 2011, Vermont Electric Power Company proposed to construct a substation east of the existing substation in Weathersfield, Vermont, to provide a redundant path and additional capacity to deliver power to this area.

-Originally built in 1958, VELCO's existing Ascutney substation, located on Route 131 in Weathersfield, interconnects VELCO's electric transmission network in central Vermont.
-The need for the Ascutney substation upgrade was identified in VELCO's 2009 Long-Range Transmission Plan.
+The Ascutney substation interconnects VELCO's electric transmission network in central Vermont.
 Failures of key transmission components could cause low-voltage conditions that violate system standards, voltage instability/collapse, or thermal overloads, which could result in extended outages for the areas served by the transmission system.

 - 115kV aluminum bus structure

-VELCO's aesthetic consultant has reviewed the preliminary design plans and performed a visual analysis of the areas of the proposed Project.
-The findings indicated limited potential visibility to the proposed substation from Route 5, Interstate 91 and from the adjacent residential neighborhood along Tenney Hill Road.
+VELCO's aesthetic consultant reviewed the preliminary design plans and performed a visual analysis of the areas of the proposed Project.
+The findings indicated that the project had the most potential visibility to the general public from Route 5, Interstate 91 and from the adjacent residential neighborhood along Tenney Hill Road.
 The analysis also found potential for visibility of line upgrades east of Interstate 91 from these locations.

-Although the Project substation site is set back from surrounding roads, plantings will be needed to screen the substation from view.
-Landscape mitigation plantings will be proposed to help screen views that are created to the substation and also help screen visibility of the line upgrades.
-Due to the increased potential for visibility of line improvements, attention will also be given to the style and locations of transmission line structures, and in particular the angle structures for the lines to access the new substation.
-A detailed report with proposed landscaping mitigation measures will be included with the Petition to be filed this spring.
+Landscape mitigation plantings help screen views that are created to the substation and also help screen visibility of the line upgrades.
+Due to the increased potential for visibility of line improvements, attention was given to the style and locations of transmission line structures, and in particular the angle structures for the lines to access the new substation.
+A detailed report with proposed landscaping mitigation measures was included with the project petition.